celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/outward/fall.rst

 [NARRATOR]_

-    One of your shoes has come off.
+    One of our shoes has come off.

-    It still has your foot in it.
+    It still has a foot in it.